pblack67/Binger/README.md

 ## My List Page

 My List Page will display first the most recently added TV show.
-You will also see to the left an accordion of the seasons that you added for that show.
+You will also see to the right an accordion of the seasons that you added for that show.

 ![alt text](assets/images/screenshots/mylistpg.png "My List 1st stop")